SAP-samples/s4hana-cloud-extension-process-automation/session/s4hane2e/README.md

-#  Test the dropdown filtering in the form
+# Test the Dropdown Filtering in the Form

 1. Select the **purchaseform** artifact and copy the deployed form link.